NowWeAre-Free/Order-summary-component/README.md

 # Welcome! 👋

-Simple project but very important - first time with SASS!
+Simple project but very important - first time with SASS(scss actually)!

 # Built with